stormyatt/docs/src/en/space-station-14/round-flow/antagonists/hitman.md

 A midround variant that comes in a shuttle

 ### objectives
-alongside the regular objectives of a kill objective and get to cc would be 2 from a new set of 'modifer' objectives. modifer objectives are free objectives mechanically and provide limitations or required actions to the kill. the current list of objectives is as such
+alongside the regular objectives of killing a crew member and get to centcomm, there would be a set of two new "modifier objectives". modifer objectives are free objectives mechanically and provide limitations or required actions to the kill. the current list of objectives is as such
 - Make their death look like a accident